ja11sop/std-filesystem-relative/papers/DXXXX.md

 ### 2.3 `remove_common_prefix`

 Lastly the implementation `relative` generally requires a function that can remove a common prefix, or at least return the common prefix from a number of paths passed to it.
 In the case of `relative` that would be `path` and `start` but in the general case it could be a range of paths.
+Python provides a function that is similar but flawed in that it only compares character-by-character allowing invalid paths to be returned.

 #### 2.3.1 Python